opnsense/docs/source/manual/how-tos/IPv6_ZenUK.rst

 connectivity’, this is because the IPv6 traffic is routed over the PPPoE link.

-In the example above, ‘Enable debug’ is selected, this adds extra dhcp6c logging information to the DHCP logs, this is optional.

 Click ‘Save’ and then ‘Apply’.

 **LAN Interface**